YuchengZ-Fin/YuchengZ-Fin.github.io/content/papers/jmp/index.md

 ---
 title: "Reallocation and Intermediary"
 date: 2025-06-15
-lastmod: 2024-12-29
+lastmod: 2025-11-06
-tags: ["reallocation","heterogeneous agents","financial intermediary"]
+tags: ["reallocation","financial intermediary","financial friction"]
 author: ["Yucheng Zhou (Job Market Paper)"]
 description: "This paper builds a macro-finance model that investigates the impact of financial frictions on capital reallocation."
-summary: "Building a DSGE model in continuous time featuring heterogeneous agents and multiple sectors, this paper demonstrates the real impact of financial frictions on the capital reallocation."
+summary: "Building a DSGE model in continuous time featuring heterogeneous agents and multiple sectors, this paper demonstrates the impact of financial frictions on the capital reallocation."
 # cover:
 #     image: "paper3.png"
 #     alt: "Vizualisation of an inner hedgehog"